Eridan-Games-Studio/eridan-wiki/docs/worlds/atomic-horizon/atomic-horizon.md

 ## Games Set in This World

-- [Atomic Horizon: Warcaskets](games/atomic-horizon-warcaskets.md) - Co-op tactical skirmish with customizable exosuits
+- [Atomic Horizon: Warcaskets](../../games/atomic-horizon-warcaskets.md) - Co-op tactical skirmish with customizable exosuits

 ## Tagline

 *The homeworld is forbidden.
 The future is fusion.
 Survival is negotiable.*

+---

+**Explore More:**
+- [Atomic Horizon: Warcaskets](../../games/atomic-horizon-warcaskets.md) - Play in this universe
+- [Main Wiki](../../index.md) - Return to the Eridan Games Wiki home